Kentucky Derby 2025: 10 horses who you should toss

 6. Admire Daytona (30-1).
 The Japan runner earned a berth to the Kentucky Derby with the narrowest of victories in the Grade 2 UAE Derby, which was one of the weakest editions in recent years.
 He wired the field that day and will have a hard time making the lead on Saturday with an abundance of other speed lined up.
 The son of Drefong was no match for Luxor Cafe as he ran fourth when they met in February in Japan and has bigger concerns in this race.

 5. American Promise (30-1).
 D. Wayne Lukas is known to pull off surprises on big stages, but it is hard to imagine this son of Tapit delivering the upset.
-His romping, Virginia Derby win was a sharp form reversal following his fifth- and sixth-place finishes in his prior Derby preps.
+His romping Virginia Derby win was a sharp form reversal following his fifth- and sixth-place finishes in his prior Derby preps.
 His wins have come when on or pressing the lead, and he has not shown the ability to pass horses.
 He will be one of many jostling for the early lead and likely will have little left late.

 19. Chunk Of Gold (30-1).
 The $2,500 purchase is a nice story who has far surpassed expectations, but he would need to take another large step forward to make an impact Saturday.
-I feel the Louisiana crop of 3-years-olds has not been strong this year, and he was no threat to the winner in either of his runner-up finishes in these preps.
+I feel the Louisiana crop of 3-year-olds has not been strong this year, and he was no threat to the winner in either of his runner-up finishes in these preps.
 It is hard to a trust a closer who losses ground in the stretch.

 1. Citizen Bull (20-1).
 The 2-year-old male champion of 2024 is one of only two horses who ran in the Breeders' Cup Juvenile to make it to this year's Kentucky Derby.
 The 2024 Juvenile was extremely weak, and his win in the Robert B. Lewis (G3) came against a pair of his stablemates who did not pressure him on the lead.
 He had nothing to offer late in his first real test of the year when getting beaten out by a maiden for third in the Santa Anita Derby (G1).
 He has distance questions and is likely to face an immense amount of pace pressure.
-Trainer Bob Baffert planned on removing the blinkers to try to get this colt to rate, but after drawing the rail, he likely will have no choice but to be sent hard to the lead.
+Trainer Bob Baffert planned to remove the blinkers to try to get this colt to rate, but after drawing the rail, he likely will have no choice but to be sent hard to the lead.

-16. Coal Battle (30-1) This colt defeated Sandman in the Rebel (G2), but Sandman easily turned the tables on him with added distance in the Arkansas Derby.
+16. Coal Battle (30-1) This colt defeated Sandman in the Rebel (G2), but Sandman easily turned the tables on him with added distance in the Arkansas Derby (G1).
 His Daily Racing Form Tomlinson distance rating of 187 is the only one in the field under 235.
 He struggled to stay the distance in Arkansas, and the added ground of the Kentucky Derby will not be his friend.

 12. East Avenue (20-1).
 It was nice to see this colt return to form when adding blinkers in the Blue Grass Stakes (G1).
 He has run three good races when on the lead and two poor races when failing to get to the front.
 Although he ran well, he could not hold off Burnham Square in the Blue Grass.
 With Citizen Bull, Owen Almighty, American Promise, Neoequos and Admire Daytona all pressuring him early in the Kentucky Derby, it is hard to imagine him holding on late.